Faculty Profile

 Bio

-Claire Seiler's research and teaching focus on modern and contemporary US, British, and Irish literatures; poetry and poetics; public health humanities and literary disability studies; and the history of literacy.
-She is the author of Midcentury Suspension: Literature and Feeling in the Wake of World War II (Columbia UP, 2020); of essays published or forthcoming in Contemporary Literature, Modernism/modernity, PMLA, Twentieth-Century Literature, and other journals; and of book chapters in Elizabeth Bishop and the Literary Archive (2020), The Routledge Companion to Politics and Literature in English (2023), and elsewhere.
-Seiler is currently at work on a global literary history of polio.
-Her work has been supported by the American Academy of Arts and Sciences, the National Endowment for the Humanities, and the Mellon Foundation.
-The latter funded the major institutional grant, Beyond the New Normal: Disability, Literature, and Reimagining Social Justice, that Seiler and Professor Alyssa DeBlasio (Russian) are co-directing through 2025.
+Claire Seiler's research and teaching focus on modern and contemporary US, British, and Irish literatures; poetry and poetics; public health humanities and disability studies; and the history of literacy.
+She is a 2025-26 Fellow at the National Humanities Center, where she is working on a literary history of polio.
+Seiler is the author of Midcentury Suspension: Literature and Feeling in the Wake of World War II (Columbia University Press, 2020); of essays published in Contemporary Literature, Modernism/modernity, PMLA, Studies in the Novel, Twentieth-Century Literature, and other journals; and of chapters in Elizabeth Bishop and the Literary Archive (2020), The Routledge Companion to Politics and Literature in English (2023), and other volumes.
+She is also editor of the forthcoming Cambridge Companion to Late Modernism.
+Seiler's work has been supported by the American Academy of Arts and Sciences, the National Endowment for the Humanities, and the Mellon Foundation.
+The latter awarded the major institutional grant, Beyond the New Normal: Disability, Literature, and Reimagining Social Justice, that Seiler and Professor Alyssa DeBlasio (Russian) are co-directing through 2025.

 Education